ksanaforge/ksana-react-native-module/README.md

 ## Rationale

-fast access to KDB file on android
+fast access to KDB file on React Native

+## Setup for iOS
+   initialize a React Native Project

+   git clone ksanaforge/ksana-corpus ksanaforge/ksana-corpus-rom ksanaforge/ksana-corpus-search

+   drag *.cor file to project, click the file and tick project name in "Target membership", otherwise the file cannot be found by simulator and device

+   javascript API is same as web, openCorpus, cor.get and so on.

 ## Setup